palewire/first-python-notebook/docs/_build_html/_sources/pipenv/index.rst.txt

     pipenv install yolk3k

 When you invoke Pipenv's ``install`` command, it checks for an existing virtual environment connected to your project's directory.
-Finding none, it creates one, then installs Jupyter into it.
+Finding none, it creates one, then installs yolk3k into it.

 As a result, two files are added to your project directory: Pipfile and Pipfile.lock.
-These are an `alternative`_ to the standard requirements.txt file mentioned earlier.
+These are pipenv's `alternative`_ to the requirements.txt file mentioned earlier.

 Open these files in a text editor (such as `Sublime Text`_, `Atom`_ or `Visual Studio Code`_), and you'll see how they describe your project's Python requirements.

-In Pipfile, you'll see the name and exact version of any package we directed Pipenv to install.
-So far, we've only installed Jupyter, and we didn't specify an exact version of Jupyter, so you'll see:
+In the Pipfile, you'll see the name and exact version of any package we directed Pipenv to install.
+So far, we've only installed yolk3k, and we didn't specify an exact version of Jupyter, so you'll see:

 .. code-block:: bash

     [packages]
     yolk3k = "*"

-Pipfile.lock has a much more complicated, nested structure that specifies the exact version of your project's direct dependencies along with all their sub-dependencies.
+Pipfile.lock has a more complicated, nested structure that specifies the exact version of your project's direct dependencies along with all their sub-dependencies.

-Now that yolk is installed, we can excecute it inside our environment using pipenv's run command.
+Now that yolk is installed, we can execute it inside our environment using pipenv's run command.
 Let's use its simple command for listing all of our currently installed tools.

 .. code-block:: bash